 Ask the driver to alert you to the correct stop, so you don't go too far.

-Just inside the Lombard Gate, you will find a gorgeous gastropub called Sessions in the Presidio.
+Just inside the Lombard Gate, you will find a gorgeous gastropub called Sessions at the Presidio.

 From Union Square, your best option is the 45 bus.
 Pick it up on the corner of Sutter and Stockton Streets.
 Take it all the way to the end at Lyon and Greenwich Streets.